 There are also 2 fun modes of Duck and Cow which have various sounds from both of the animals which is so funny that even 30 somethings laughed when it was pressed in our house!
 The novelty aspect of these modes makes it quite unique.

 The flashing light on the top part of the toy is a great way to get little ones attention to the beats of the songs and along with the sounds it encourages movement.
 The light colour also corresponds to whichever key has just been pressed too.
+The green handle on the top right of the you piano is excellent for ease of carrying and moving the item around the home.

 This Fisher-Price toy is excellent for allowing children to explore all sorts of sounds, while encouraging their learning of shapes and numbers too.
 As well as recognising a range of colours and animal sounds.
 The great thing about toys like this is that a child will be counting and not even realise because they’re just playing, but it’s a wonderful way to introduce both musical aspects of playtime and also early academics with each mode available.